gazprom-neft/standards/template_project/readme.md

 # Welcome to Template Project!

+This Template Project demonstrates standardized directory structure that is recommended to use for all ML projects.

-Add your project description here
+Add your project description here.

 ### Project structure